biotite-dev/hydride/doc/theory.rst

 In the final step the library fragment is moved back to the original position of the target fragment simply by applying the reversed translation vector.
-The hydrogen coordinates of the transformed library fragment *(encircled)* are the desired coordinates for the target fragment.
+The hydrogen coordinates of the transformed library fragment *(encircled)* are the wanted hydrogen coordinates for this target fragment.

 .. figure:: /images/superimposition.png
    :width: 800

    *Superimposition of a library fragment onto a target fragment.*

-If the library does not contain a match for a target molecule fragment, the algorithm is unable to assign hydrogen atoms to this central atom.
+If the library does not contain an entry for the library key of target fragment, the algorithm is unable to predict hydrogen atoms for this heavy atom.
-Hence, it is desirable to have a large fragment library to cover a broad range of different fragments.
+Therefore, the default fragment library of *Hydride* contains a large set of reference molecules, covering all molecules appearing in PDB entries.

-After this procedure is finished for each target fragment, the obtained hydrogen positions are adopted by the target molecule.
+This process is performed for each target fragment.
+The obtained hydrogen coordinates are assumed for the target molecule.
 *(The hydrogen position of the previous figure is encircled again.)*

 .. figure:: /images/position_adoption.png